-Nine comments were recorded in relation to other strategic points.
+Eight comments were recorded in relation to other strategic points.
 These included:

-- What is Council doing about major disasters - Disappointment about the acceptance of a very low number of necessary projects we put forward for inclusion in the LTP - Not meeting the needs of the stakeholders adequately - Issue with the Ruakaka being designated a "Satellite Town" - Provide ratepayers with decent basic services and infrastructure - Spending is skewed towards sports and outdoor activities.
+- What is Council doing about major disasters - Disappointment about the acceptance of a very low number of necessary projects we put forward for inclusion in the LTP - Not meeting the needs of the stakeholders adequately - Provide ratepayers with decent basic services and infrastructure - Spending is skewed towards sports and outdoor activities.